imrepapp/azure-activedirectory-library-for-php/README.md

-# Microsoft Azure Active Directory Authentication Library (AAD) for PHP
-The AAD SDK for PHP gives your application the full functionality of Microsoft Azure AD, including industry standard protocol support for OAuth2, Web API integration with user level consent, and two factor authentication support.

-## NOTE
-This is an early, pre-release version of the library.
+# O365-EDU-PHP-Samples
+This sample contains a PHP libary for accessing Azure Active Directory and a sample app that demonstrates the functionality of that library as well as the new Microsoft School Data Sync API.

 ## Installation
 To install this library:
 ```
-git clone git@github.com:AzureAD/azure-activedirectory-for-php.git
+git clone git@github.com:OfficeDev/O365-EDU-PHP-Samples.git
 ```

 This library is mostly self-contained, however it uses PSR-4 for autoloading, and PHPUnit for unit testing.
 You can use Composer to install PHPUnit and generate a PSR-4 autoloader.